FREE CONSULTATION

 12B+ MONTHLY QUERIES

-• Include recognizable branding, logos and distinctive packaging improve entity matching
+• Include recognizable branding, logos, and distinctive packaging to improve entity matching

 • Add Product schema with high-resolution image URLs, feeds the visual shopping graph directly